open/close all folders

 - Top Gear's cock-o-meter measures how much of cock you are judging by the car you're driving.
 Hammond's BMW M3 tops it.

-- Hot Seat was a short-lived ABC game show from 1976 (which premiered the same day Family Feud did) in which married couples are attached to lie detectors in answering questions about their married life.
+- Hot Seat was a short-lived ABC game show from 1976 note in which married couples are attached to lie detectors while answering questions about their married life.